darklang/docs/README.md

 ### 🔵 Tutorials

-- A tutorial "teaches a child how to cook."
+A tutorial that teaches a child how to cook:

 - Tells them what to do.
 - Does not explain why they are doing it.
 - Includes specifics and lets them learn the generalities over time.